simatic-ax/collections/README.md

             _list : LinkedList;
             _i1 : MinMaxItem := (Min := 1, Max := 100);
             _i2 : MinMaxItem := (Min := 2, Max := 200);
-            _i3 : RangeItem := (FromValue := 3, ToValue := 300); // declare a wrong another list item whicg is not of type MinMaxItem
+            _i3 : RangeItem := (FromValue := 3, ToValue := 300); // declare a wrong, another list item which is not of type MinMaxItem
             _item : REF_TO MinMaxItem;
         END_VAR
         // Add 2 elements of MinMaxItem and one wrong element RangeItem to the list.